spacetelescope/jwst/docs/jwst/straylight/arguments.rst

 stray-light correction.
 The second algorithm uses a 2-D approach by using a Modified Shepard's Method to interpolate the light in the gap pixels.
 The default algorithm is to use the second method.
-The first method was  kept for comparison to  the second method and to confirm the second method works well in the pipeline.
+The first method was  kept for comparison to  the second method and may be removed in a future version.

 The argument which sets which algorithm to use is
  * ``--method [string]``